-The C functions in modules qstate.c and qsmatrix.c perform operations on quadratic state matrices given by triples (e, A, Q) as described in API reference the section The subgroup G{x0} of the Monster and the Clifford group.
+The C functions in modules qstate.c and qsmatrix.c perform operations on quadratic state matrices given by triples (e, A, Q) as described in API reference the section Long-term stable storage of vectors of the representation.

 A quadratic state vector v of type qbstate12_type with component ncols = n models a complex vector in a vector space V of dimension 2^n , or an $2^{n-k} \times 2^k$ matrix.